Living With Bilateral Hearing Loss

 For many people with bilateral hearing loss, these symptoms can affect daily conversations, work, and social activities.
 If you believe you may be experiencing bilateral hearing loss, contact a Hearing Care Professional to follow up.

-An augiogram is a simple chart that shows how well you hear different pitches and volumes.
+An audiogram is a simple chart that shows how well you hear different pitches and volumes.
 For bilateral hearing loss, the audiogram reflects hearing ability in both ears, helping your hearing care professional understand whether the loss is sensorineural, conductive, or mixed.

 Reviewing your audiogram with an expert is the best way to explore solutions such as hearing aids, that can bring you closer to better hearing health.